 Immigrant Health Surcharge: $616 USD / $891.89 CAD

 Total Cost: $1,043 USD / $1,510.13 CAD

 The charges were processed in USD to my Canadian credit card.
 The reason everything is in USD is because the visa processing centre is in New York (yeah, phooey).
 With currency fluctuations those CAD numbers could change.
 They loonie was really weak when I was doing my application, so the exchange rate wasn’t in my favour.

 You’ll also need to have at least £1,890 (about $3,540.92 CAD) in your bank account to provide documentation that you have adequate funds to travel/live in the UK.
 It doesn’t cost you anything, but the money needs to be there.

 A note on timelines

-The UK government website suggests that you apply for your Youth Mobility Visa during the three month window before your intended departure date.
-They don’t want you applying a year or two ahead of time because it clogs up the system.
+The UK government website says the earliest you apply for your Youth Mobility Visa is six months before you arrive in the U.K. They don’t want you applying a year or two ahead of time because it clogs up the system.
 They may reject you if you do.